 We are very excited about the addition of this new program to the School of Nursing and would like to tell you about it.
-The DNP at FSU will start in August of 2017 and is a MSN to DNP program available to Nurse Practitioners, Nurse Anesthetists, Nurse Midwives, Clinical Nurse Specialists, and MSN nurses with specialties in Informatics, Administration or Education.
+The DNP started at FSU will start in August of 2017 and is a MSN to DNP program available to Nurse Practitioners, Nurse Anesthetists, Nurse Midwives, Clinical Nurse Specialists, and MSN nurses with specialties in Informatics, Administration or Education.

 The focus of the DNP is leadership in advanced practice or specialty nursing.
 It is a clinical or practice doctorate degree that culminates in a practice project.

 The DNP at FSU is primarily an online user-friendly program.
-To foster DNP learning communities, three short periods (3 and 4 days each) of person-to-person synchronous course work called intensives take place on the FSU campus in Big Rapids, Michigan.
+To foster DNP learning communities, two short periods (3 and 4 days each) of person-to-person synchronous course work called intensives take place on the FSU campus in Big Rapids, Michigan.
 Students will complete 1 credit of work in 3-4 days while interacting with peers and faculty.